 Beyond the Atoms

 With plum sales on the System 2 and Atom, Acorn was in a position to make a discontinuous jump.
 By 1981, it was clear that the days of 8-bit microprocessors, including the MOS 6502, were numbered.
-Additionally, MOS had been acquired by Commodore, a direct competitor to Acorn.
+Additionally, MOS was owned by Commodore, a direct competitor to Acorn.

 There was a debate within the company on what technology the next Acorn should be based on.
 The 68000 processors from Motorola were showing up in workstation designs and would be affordable enough for consumers in later iterations (most notably the Commodore Amiga, which began development in 1981 at Atari; it would also power Apple’s Lisa and Macintosh as well as Atari’s ST series).
 Intel CPUs had gained wide acceptance after the release of the IBM PC 5150 in 1981.